inikulin/parse5/README.md

 <i>HTML parsing/serialization toolset for Node.js. <a href="https://html.spec.whatwg.org/multipage/">WHATWG HTML Living Standard (aka HTML5)</a>-compliant.</i>
 </p>

+---

+This is a fork of the original parse5 package.
+We want this to become the next version of the package, pending on
+@inikulin's go-ahead.

+---

 <p align="center">
   <a href="https://travis-ci.org/inikulin/parse5"><img alt="Build Status" src="https://api.travis-ci.org/inikulin/parse5.svg"></a>
   <a href="https://www.npmjs.com/package/parse5"><img alt="NPM Version" src="https://img.shields.io/npm/v/parse5.svg"></a>